What To Plant In October-Zones 1-10

 • Remove 1/3 to 1/2 of the soil, add an equal amount of pre-moistened peat moss, and mix well to help the plants grow better.

-• Put 2-4 inches of mulch around plants to help keep the moisture in the soil and to keep out weeds.
+• Put 2-4 inches of mulch around plants to help keep moisture in the soil and weeds out.

 How to Harvest Blueberries